 As is becoming more and more apparent, contemporary art in the United States is becoming increasingly regionalised.
 Which is to say, identified with one geographical location: California North or South, Louisiana, New Mexico, Seattle – rather than being an expression of American culture as a whole.

 There are two exceptions to this.
 One is Feminist Art.
 The other is African American Art.
 It is noticeable in connection with this that when the United States is asked to represent itself at some significant art get-together, such as the Venice Biennale, the choice increasingly tends to fall on some prominent member of one of these two artistic communities.
 Nor is it surprising to find two major commercial galleries with strong American connection hosting shows by prominent African-American artists at the time of Frieze.

-At David Zwirner there is a show of work by Kerry James Marshall, who is also prominently featured in the National Portrait Gallery’s current exhibition devoted to the life and career of Michael Jackson.
+At David Zwirner there is a show of work by Kerry James Marshall.
+Kehinde Wiley is also prominently featured in the National Portrait Gallery’s current exhibition devoted to the life and career of Michael Jackson.
 And at Pace London, there is an ambitious show Adam Pendleton, less well known here but famous across the Atlantic.

 Where Pendleton is concerned, the gallery announcement makes clear the breadth of his ambition.
 He, it says: ‘is known for work animated by what the artist calls “Black Dada,” a critical articulation of blackness, abstraction and the avant-garde.’

 In other words, he is determined to be part of the main story, not just of some segregated cultural component.

 The same determination can be found in Kehinde Wiley ambitious figurative compositions, in a style best-described as Neo-Baroque.
 Wiley also figures at the NPG, with an equestrian portrait of Michael Jackson, derived from a work by Sir Peter Paul Rubens.